croft-tim/croft-tim/README.md

 I was the digital technology industry lead at Toi Mai Workforce Development Council, where I wrote New Zealand's first vocational IT workforce development plan and spent years advocating for better pathways into tech.
 After Toi Mai was disestablished at the end of 2025, I decided to follow my own advice and enrolled at Dev Academy Aotearoa to complete their full-stack software development bootcamp.
 I wanted to close the loop on the vocational training I'd been advocating for by actually doing it.

-Four months later, I build full-stack web applications and I'm looking for my first role as a developer.
+Four months later, I build full-stack web applications and have developed a love of testing code.

 ---